prashanttiwariiii/Portfolio-SQL-project/README.md

 # Portfolio-SQL-project
-It's an short sql project of a 2nd hand car selling company car_dekho.
+It's an short sql project of a 2nd hand car selling company car dekho.The data is taken from car dekho website only.